La Paz

 The Cholitas and El Alto Market

-Cholita wrestling, a theatrical sport combining Lucha Libre moves with Cholita costume, takes place in El Alto on Sunday afternoons.
-The events are community entertainment rather than tourist shows, though visitors attend and are welcomed.
+Cholita wrestling – theatrical sport combining Lucha Libre moves with Cholita costume – takes place in El Alto on Sunday afternoons.
+The events are community entertainment rather than tourist shows, though visitors attend and are welcomed without formality.

 Food and Eating

-For restaurants, the Sopocachi neighbourhood has the most independent options.
-Gustu, a restaurant operating on a social enterprise model that trains disadvantaged youth in Bolivian cuisine using native ingredients, has received international attention and is the most ambitious dining option in the city.
+Gustu, in the Calacoto neighbourhood, operates on a social enterprise model that trains disadvantaged youth in Bolivian cuisine using native ingredients from across the country’s diverse ecological zones.
+It has received significant international attention and is the most ambitious dining option in La Paz – and also the most defensible way to spend money in a city where wealth distribution is heavily unequal.

 Practicalities

 Altitude sickness at 3,600-4,000 metres affects most visitors in the first 24-48 hours.
-Take it easy on arrival, drink water, avoid alcohol, and give your body time to acclimatise.
-The airport is at 4,062 metres in El Alto, one of the highest commercial airports in the world; arriving by overnight bus from lower altitude is kinder to the body.
+Take it easy on arrival, drink water, avoid alcohol, and give your body time.
+The airport is at 4,062 metres in El Alto, one of the highest commercial airports in the world; arriving by overnight bus from Cochabamba or Sucre at lower altitude is kinder to the body than a direct flight from sea level.
+If you fly in, plan your first day for acclimatisation rather than tourism.